Risk Estimation in a Markov Cost Process: Lower and Upper Bounds: Introduction

-In the context of i.i.d. sampling, estimation of VaR and CVaR has received a lot of attention recently in the literature, cf. \cite{bhat2019concentration,brown2007large,wang2010deviation,thomas2019concentration,Kolla,prashanth2019concentration}.
+With independent and identically distributed (i.i.d.) samples, the estimation of VaR and CVaR has received a lot of attention recently in the literature, cf. \cite{bhat2019concentration,brown2007large,wang2010deviation,thomas2019concentration,Kolla,prashanth2020concentration}.
 The concentration bounds for CVaR have been useful in deriving sample complexity results in the context of empirical risk minimization and bandit applications.

 In this paper, we are concerned with the problem of estimating a risk measure from a sample path of a discounted Markov Cost Process (MCP).
 In the context of RL, this is equivalent to the policy evaluation problem, albeit for a risk measure.
-For this problem, we derive a minimax lower bound as well as an upper bound.
+For this problem, we derive minimax sample complexity lower bounds as well as an upper bound.
 As a parallel to the i.i.d. sampling framework mentioned above, the upper bound we derive is useful in the design and analysis of risk-sensitive policy gradient algorithms (see \cite{prashanth2022risk} for a recent survey).

-Our key contributions are summarized below, while Tables \ref{tab:summary} and \ref{tab:summary-prob} provide a summary of the bounds we have derived. \begin{enumerate} \item \textbf{Lower bound}: We obtain an information-theoretic minimax lower bound of $\Omega(1/\sqrt{n})$ for the estimation of \vart, \cvart, and the mean of the infinite-horizon discounted cost associated with an MCP.
-Here, $n$ is the length of the sample path.
+Our key contributions are summarized below, while Tables \ref{tab:summary} and \ref{tab:summary-prob} provide a summary of the bounds we have derived. \begin{enumerate} \item \textbf{Lower bounds}: We derive a minimax sample complexity lower bound of $\Omega(1/\epsilon^2)$ for risk estimation in two types of MCP problem instances: one with deterministic costs and the other with stochastic costs.
+In either case, our bound is order optimal and the first of its kind for risk estimation.
+Our first bound applies to \vart~and \cvart~of the infinite-horizon discounted cost, while the second applies \emph{even} to its mean and variance.

-\item \textbf{Lower Bound Proof}: In \cite{metelli2023tale}, which is the closest related work, the authors derive a minimax lower bound of $\Omega\left(\frac{1}{n}\right)$ for estimating the mean of the infinite-horizon discounted cost of an MCP, In contrast, we manage to get a lower bound of $\Omega(1/\sqrt{n}).$ The main reason for this improvement is that we use a radically different proof technique.
-In \cite{metelli2023tale}, the hard problem instances considered to derive a lower bound involve a two-state Markov chain, and the proof involves identifying the parameters of their transition matrix and the initial state distribution that gives the best lower bound.
-In contrast, we work with a single-state Markov chain where the single-stage cost function is a suitably chosen Gaussian distribution.
+\item \textbf{Lower bound proof}: We obtain our two lower bounds via novel proof techniques.
+In the deterministic costs case, the bound is obtained by identifying a `hard' problem instance involving a two-state Markov chain with a cost function that suitably diverges as $\epsilon \to 0.$ In particular, our bound is obtained by solving a suitable constrained optimization problem; in \cite{metelli2023tale}, the analogous optimization problem for mean estimation is unconstrained.
+With stochastic costs, we show that our lower bound holds even when the cost mean is bounded, as a function of $\epsilon.$ The `hard' problem instance in this case involves a MCP with a single state and a Gaussian single-stage cost function.